bytekast/serverless-templates/minimal-apigateway/README.md

 gradle run
 ```

-If you want the server to auto-update the running server when code changes are detected, run this instead:
+To auto-restart the running server when code changes are detected, run instead:
 ```bash
 gradle run --continuous
 ```